How do Costs Work in a Personal Injury Lawsuit Involving Multiple Defendants?

 The accident resulted in a serious shoulder injury for the plaintiff, which required surgery.
 Even with treatment, however, the plaintiff suffers from ongoing pain in his shoulder and a “reduced range of motion.”

 He subsequently sued a number of parties for damages, including McMaster University, the track club runner, the track club itself, and the track club’s coach.
-The plaintiff’s spouse and minor daughter also claimed Family Law Act damages.
+The plaintiff’s spouse and minor daughter also claimed damages under the Ontario Family Law Act.

 The parties attempted to settle before trial.
 The plaintiffs asked for approximately $1.2 million in damages plus costs.
 The defendants collectively offered a significantly lower amount, about $180,000.
 The plaintiffs decided to take their chances at trial.